Read Philosophers or Philosophy with voice, context, and method in the same frame.

 Prompt 1: What are the benefits and dangers of focusing on philosophers rather than focusing on philosophical concepts?

-The central claim is this: Focusing on philosophers versus philosophical concepts offers distinct approaches to the study of philosophy, each with its own benefits and dangers.
+In plain terms: Focusing on philosophers versus philosophical concepts offers distinct approaches to the study of philosophy, each with its own benefits and dangers.

-The added historical insight is that Philosophers or Philosophy is best read as a method of pressure, not only as a set of theses.
+Philosophers or Philosophy is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Historical Context